BupeM/lab3-multipage/README.md

 ->The service cards whith different effects for better engagement ->Animations and transitions like keyframes animation which ensures the heading fades in when the page loads and hover effects which add some cool interaction features.

 UPDATE: added new features for interactivity using javascript.
-A theme toggle was added as well as form enhancement and validation, a FAQ section and a load users button.
+A theme toggle was added as well as form enhancement and validation, an interactive FAQ section and a load users button.
+I've also added a back to top button as a bonus!